 After a meal, local fruits provide a natural sweet finish.
 Consider fresh mangoes or papayas.

-Prioritize hygiene when choosing where to have a meal.
+Prioritize hygiene when choosing where to eat.
 Look for places with high customer turnover and visible cooking processes.

-A wide array of fresh produce, spices, and unofficial food stalls awaits at the main market.
+A wide array of fresh produce, spices, and informal food stalls awaits at the main market.

-Enjoy a whole grilled fish, often tilapia or carp, seasoned and served with rice or pan-fried plantains.
+Enjoy a whole grilled fish, often tilapia or carp, seasoned and served accompanied by rice or fried plantains.

 Informal, open-air local restaurants serving traditional dishes, often specializing in grilled meat or fish.